-In a need to cut spending, congress decided that by no longer letting companies cover the Part B deductible, medical overuse could potentially be prevented.
-Plan F covers the Part B deductible.
+In an effort to lower spending, Congress decided that by no longer letting companies cover the Part B deductible, medical overuse could potentially be prevented.

 If beneficiaries cover the deductible instead of insurance companies, the doctors will be better paid.

 If the doctors are not adequately paid when they are doing work in the Medicare program, they will not want to work with Medicare patients, as I am sure you can imagine.

 Threats were made by many health care providers to quit the Medicare program if they were paid any less.

 Medicare Access and CHIP Reauthorization Act of 2015